section-engineering-education/engineering-education/content/articles/how-to-ground-truth-label-your-datasets/index.md

 ![image 2](/engineering-education/how-to-ground-truth-label-your-datasets/ground2.png)

-- Click on round truth labeler to open it.
+- Click on the ground truth labeler to open it.

 Ground truth labeler allows us to label videos and images for automotive applications.
 As we all know, labeling is a tedious and time-consuming process, but it is necessary.